Living Off The Grid – Van And RV Dwellers

 While most people in life-changing legal and/or financial trouble struggle to return to their previous way of life, some have taken the opportunity to actually “opt-out” of the system altogether.
 They choose to become Van Dwellers.
 If you think this sounds a bit drastic, you should know that the vagabond way of life is becoming increasingly popular – sometimes out of financial necessity and sometimes out by choice.

 Van dwelling is not for everyone, but for an increasing number of people, it’s become a “rent-free” way of life and an opportunity to leave behind what is perceived to be a world plagued by economic and social injustice.
-And of course, there are those who choose van dwelling life for its freedom, adventure and fun.
+And of course, there are those who choose van dwelling life for its freedom, adventure, and fun.
+(See Videos: The Ricky Wood Show On Van Life…)

 The man you’re about to read about is a divorcee named Josh.
 He did not become a van dweller out of choice, but out of economic necessity.
 In fact, at the time, he was quite desperate and was faced with very few alternatives.
 Josh is someone who had suffered major financial and emotional harm over the past fifteen years.
 Yet when you hear his story, you can’t help but conclude that van dwelling turned out to be a very positive force in his life.
 It had not only brought him economic freedom, it offered him emotional freedom and solitude.